 Obviously, the more requirements for information, quantification, and governance the Board insists on from the supporting IT and InfoSec organizations, the greater the chances that they and the officers of the company will be protected from personal liability lawsuits.

-This technology would produce unprecedented visibility into cybersecurity threats, vulnerabilities and risk, satisfying the “monitoring, supervision and due attention” argument to the fullest extent possible.
+This technology would produce unprecedented visibility into cybersecurity threats, vulnerabilities, and risks, satisfying the “monitoring, supervision, and due attention” argument to the fullest extent possible.